stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 Making Fitting Models
 =====================

-You can simply pass a bare function to any of the general fitting meothods, but there can be advantages in using an py:class:`lmfit.Model` class - such as the ability to combine several models together, the ability to guess parameters or just for the readability.
+You can simply pass a bare function to any of the general fitting meothods, but there can be advantages in using an :py:class:`lmfit.Model` class - such as the ability to combine several models together, the ability to guess parameters or just for the readability.
 The Stoner package provides some tools to help make suitable model classes.